Also Eden

-As of 2024 the band have released four studio albums and an EP, and have toured the United Kingdom and Europe since the mid-2000s, including four appearances at Summers End UK, and slots at Night Of The Prog at Loreley in Germany and The Cambridge Rock Festival (2011), Northern Prog Festival (NL) (2022) and the inaugural Nene Valley Rock Festival (2023).
+the band have released four studio albums and an EP, and have toured the United Kingdom and Europe since the mid-2000s, including four appearances at Summers End UK, and slots at Night Of The Prog at Loreley in Germany and The Cambridge Rock Festival (2011), Northern Prog Festival (NL) (2022) and the inaugural Nene Valley Rock Festival (2023).
+Also Eden's third studio album, Think of the Children!, was released in October 2011 via F2 Records and received an 8/10 review from Geoff Barton in Classic Rock.

 Musical style

 The band's sound draws influences from classic progressive rock artists such as Yes, Genesis, Marillion and Rush, as well as inspiration from the “metal, fusion, classical and classic rock genres".
 The band has also cited contemporary bands such as Porcupine Tree and Opeth as influences.